microsoft/BuildXL/Documentation/Wiki/Advanced-Features/Two-Phase-Cache-Lookup.md

 ### Deterministic & Hermetic BuildXL

-First, the terms that apply to fully deterministic and hermetic BuildXL graphs:
+First, the terms that apply to fully deterministic BuildXL graphs with fully specified dependencies:

 - Pip: a single build step (for purposes of this discussion, a single process execution)
 - Declared input / output files: files statically declared at BuildXL graph construction time as being inputs or outputs of the pip
-- Fingerprint: the hashes of all declared input files consumed by a pip
+- Fingerprint: the hashes of the command line, declared input file paths and contents, and declared output file paths for a pip

-In a fully deterministic and hermetic build, the fingerprint of each pip only needs to be computed from the fully statically known (e.g. fully hermetic) inputs to the pip.
+In a fully deterministic build with fully specified dependencies, the fingerprint of each pip only needs to be computed from the fully statically known information about to the pip.
 So in this setting, there is only one kind of fingerprint, which can ignore everything that was actually done by the pip -- since we know upfront everything the pip will do.